When did you unschool?

 Describe your education in your teen years (ages 13-18).

-I started my teen years with some pretty awful mental health problems and having an extremely structured homeschool curriculum at the time helped me get through my days.
+I started my teen years with some pretty awful mental health problems and having a structured homeschool curriculum at the time helped me get through my days.
 I spent a few years really hitting the books with occasional breaks in between.
 I traveled a bit, started taking a serious interest in dance, fell in love, and discovered Not Back To School Camp and the word “unschooling.”
 When I was 15 I was really struggling with math, a subject that I had previously loved and found comfort in.
 All of a sudden the subject had become about the grades, and it wasn’t fun anymore.
 After attending NBTSC I decided to drop formal school entirely and just devote myself to my passions.
 I was in pre-professional dance training and I studied mushrooms for a while.
-I rented books from the local library, watched documentaries, made sketches, and kept meticulous notes on a personal blog.
+I pursued this interest in mycology by renting books from the local library, watching documentaries, making sketches, and keeping meticulous notes on a personal blog.
+I also spent a lot of time doing not much of anything, which was amazing.

 Describe how you interacted with other people around your age in your teen years.